How a Working Capital Loan Can Work for Your Business

 Having enough working capital for your business to function day-to-day is most important during the startup phase.
 At this point, you may have a negative net working capital, because money is going out faster than it's coming in.
 And you may decide you need a loan to cover your expenses while you work on getting to a positive working capital position - that is, having cash in the bank.

-How Working Capital Is Valued
+How Working Capital Is Valued for Accounting

 Working capital on a business balance sheet includes all current assets: cash, accounts receivable, prepaid insurances, and inventory.
 These balance sheet items can be quickly turned into cash, if necessary, to pay current expenses of the business

 As noted above, net working capital is a financial metric used to analyze the strength of a business.
-The ratio is: current assets minus current liabilities = net working capital.
+The ratio is current assets minus current liabilities = net working capital.
 A good ratio would be 2:1; twice as much in current assets as in current liabilities.
 A higher current asset number allows the quick sale of assets, usually at a loss, to pay off current liabilities.

 How Working Capital Is Used in a Business